nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 `FilterCommand` was implemented similar to how `FindCommand` was implemented.
-* A `FilterCommandParser` class is created, which parses the user input by passing it to `ApplicationStatus`, then returns the relevant `FilterCommand`.
+* A `FilterCommandParser` object is created, which parses the user input by passing it to `ApplicationStatus`, then returns the relevant `FilterCommand`.
 * `FilterCommand` takes in a `InternshipHasApplicationStatusPredicate`.
 * `InternshipHasApplicationStatusPredicate` implements `Predicate<Internship>`, and holds the `ApplicationStatus` that the user is filtering for.